-Cafes are a unique niche within the larger hospitality industry—they’re a little bit restaurant and a little bit retail.
-A strong cafe point-of-sale (POS) system should have cash management functions like dual cash drawer tills and volume-supporting features like drive-thru management.
-Considering most cafes’ low price point, the best cafe POS system should also be affordable.
+Cafes and coffee shops fill a unique niche within the larger hospitality industry—they’re a little bit restaurant and a little bit retail.
+The best cafe point-of-sale (POS) system should have cash management functions like dual cash drawer tills and volume-supporting features like drive-thru management.
+Considering most cafes’ low price points, the best cafe POS system should also be affordable.

-Based on our evaluation of over a dozen software, the best cafe POS systems are:
+Based on our evaluation of over a dozen software, the best cafe POS and coffee shop POS systems are:

 - Square for Restaurants: Best for small cafes that need a free POS with affordable hardware

 - KORONA: Best for flexible payment processing

 - Loyverse: Best for customer loyalty features

 Top Cafe POS Systems Compared

 Free Trial for Paid Plan

 2.6% + 10 cents